-It can be challenging for doctors to diagnose TBM, since patients often have other chronic lung problems at the same time, like asthma or chronic obstructive pulmonary disease.
+It can be challenging for doctors to diagnose tracheobronchomalacia (TBM).
+Patients often have other chronic lung problems, like asthma or chronic obstructive pulmonary disease (COPD).
 These conditions can have similar symptoms to TBM.

-The most helpful tests used to diagnose TBM are dynamic CT scan and dynamic bronchoscopy with forced breathing exercises.
-Both of these techniques are used by the Temple Lung Center’s TBM program to confirm a diagnosis before deciding on a course of treatment.
+The most helpful tests used to diagnose tracheobronchomalacia are dynamic CT scan and dynamic bronchoscopy with forced breathing exercises.
+At the Temple Lung Center, we use both of these techniques to confirm a diagnosis before deciding your course of treatment.

-Dynamic bronchoscopy is the gold standard for diagnosing TBM.
-The test lets doctors look at a patient’s airway in real time.
-It also accurately captures dynamic airway properties, and produces valid results about the degree, extent, and location of any disease.
+- Dynamic bronchoscopy is the gold standard for diagnosing tracheobronchomalacia.
+The test lets doctors look at your airway in real time, accurately capturing dynamic airway properties.
+It also produces valid results about the degree, extent and location of any disease.

-Dynamic expiratory (exhaling) CT scan is a highly sensitive way of finding abnormal softening of an airway.
-This test is an effective, noninvasive test for diagnosing TBM.
+- Dynamic expiratory (exhaling) CT scan is a way to find abnormal softening of an airway.
+It's an effective, noninvasive test for diagnosing tracheobronchomalacia.

 Your doctor may suspect that you have TBM if you're experiencing some of its typical signs and symptoms or have abnormal pulmonary function tests.
 Your doctor will then perform more tests to confirm the diagnosis and see how severe it is.